The 18 Best Pipedrive Alternatives for Your Business in 2026

 ✓ User-friendly interface with minimal training requirements

-✓ Extensive customization options for fields and processes
+✓ Extensive customization for fields and processes

 ✓ Strong integration with help desk and support applications

-✓ Mobile accessibility with business card scanning capability
+✓ Mobile accessibility with business card scanning

 ✗ Expensive higher-tier plans compared to competitors